X

 ☐ 5.
 Keep your most popular pages fresh

-Start with your best-performing pages — they already attract visitors and are strong candidates for AI summaries.
+Focus on your best-performing pages.
+They already attract visitors and are likely the best candidates for AI summaries.
 Make sure your pricing, contact info, and examples are current.
 Add new details where needed, such as answers to related questions.

-And lots of internal links (links to your other pages) — they help Google understand how your content fits together.
+Add lots of internal links (links to your other pages) as they help Google understand how your content fits together.
+This is all good for old-fashioned search results, too.

 What types of pages are most useful for AI results?